 - Properly Paranoid: Is convinced that Margulis is plotting against him despite his apparent loyalty.
 He's right.

-- Take Over The Federation: What he planned to do Proto Ω, along with destroying the Gnosis.
+- Take Over the World: What he planned to do Proto Ω, along with destroying the Gnosis.

 - Agony Beam: One of the few 'offensive' powers we see him using, which Shion was on the receiving end of.

 - Beethoven Was an Alien Spy: It's heavily implied that Wilhelm was either Emperor Nero or Tiberius.